WernerVdM97/COS-Obs/Items/obsidian shard.md

 # Hidden

+>[!hint] To regen, sacrifice hit die or HP into the gem.

 **Soulshard (Wondrous Item, Very Rare):** A black crystal that holds the essence of a captured soul.
 Can be consumed to gain an extra spell slot (3rd level or lower),

 but carries a curse that increases the chance of becoming haunted by the soul’s whispers (1% per use).